marberts/gpindex/cran-comments.md

 ## Test environments

-- local Ubuntu 20.04 installation, R 4.1.1, 3.5.0
+- local Ubuntu 20.04 installation, R 4.1.2, 3.5.0
 - win-builder (devel, release, oldrelease)
 - R-hub (fedora-clang devel)

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+One NOTE about possibly misspelled words in DESCRIPTION.
+This can be ignored, as these words of spelled correctly.

 ## Downstream dependencies